Observation of resonant monopole-dipole energy transfer between Rydberg atoms and polar molecules

 \textit{Charge-dipole mediated RET} -- The anisotropic charge-dipole interaction potential has the form \cite{Kuznetsova2016rydberg}:

 where $\boldsymbol{R}$ is the coordinate between the molecule and the He$^+$ ion core,

-is the electric field generated by the He$^+$ ion and the Rydberg electron at position $\boldsymbol{r}$, and $\boldsymbol{\mu}_{\rm NH_3}$ is the electric dipole operator connecting opposite parity states in NH$_3$.
+is the electric field generated by the He$^+$ ion and the Rydberg electron at position $\boldsymbol{r}$, and $\boldsymbol{\mu}_{\rm NH_3}$ is the electric dipole operator coupling opposite parity states in NH$_3$.
+The charge-dipole interaction scales as $1/R^2$ and is in fact long-ranged.
+However, as shown below, it becomes important at near-field distances ($\lesssim400$~nm in the case considered here), when the molecule is located inside the Rydberg-electron charge distribution.
+In this situation, for the triplet $\ell=0$ Rydberg states in He with an energy splitting which is closest to resonance with the NH$_3$ inversion interval, this electron-molecule interaction is dominated by the monopole term.
+This term is non-zero because the corresponding integral only extends over a restricted range, i.e., $0<r<R$ (see Appendix~\ref{app:monopole_dipole} and the Supplemental Material~\cite{SI}.

-Diagonalization of the interaction Hamiltonian neglecting the radial kinetic energy, yields the adiabatic potential curves (adiabats) that connect to the $\ket{ 65\mathrm{s}, - }$ (continuous dark blue curve) and $\ket{ 66\mathrm{s}, + }$ (continuous light red curve) states at large $R$ in Fig.~\ref{fig:theory_figure}(a).
-When compared to the diabatic potentials (dashed curves) that cross around $R = 110$ nm, there is a strong level repulsion in the adiabats caused by the charge-dipole coupling between $\ket{ 65\mathrm{s}, - }$ and $\ket{ 66\mathrm{s}, + }$ states, plotted in dark blue in Fig.~\ref{fig:theory_figure}(b).
-Collisional RET between the two adiabats occurs non-adiabatically over the interaction region.
-Further physical motivation for this exchange process is provided in Appendix~\ref{app:monopole_dipole}.
+The adiabatic potential curves (adiabats) that connect to the $\ket{ 65\mathrm{s}, - }$ (continuous dark blue curve) and $\ket{ 66\mathrm{s}, + }$ (continuous light red curve) states asymptotically are shown in Fig.~\ref{fig:theory_figure}(a).
+When compared to the diabatic potentials (dashed curves which neglect off-diagonal couplings) that cross at $R \approx 110$ nm, the charge-dipole interaction induces a strong level repulsion in the adiabats between the $\ket{ 65\mathrm{s}, - }$ and $\ket{ 66\mathrm{s}, + }$ states [dark blue curve in Fig.~\ref{fig:theory_figure}(b)].
+Collisional RET between the two adiabats occurs non-adiabatically over the interaction region (see Appendix~\ref{app:monopole_dipole}).

 The transition rate $\Gamma(\ket{ \mathrm{i} } \rightarrow \ket{ \mathrm{f} })$ for RET between an initial (final) state $\ket{ \mathrm{i} } = \ket{ 65\mathrm{s}, - }$ ($\ket{ \mathrm{f} } = \ket{ 66\mathrm{s}, + }$), is obtained by considering the product of the NH$_3$ number density, $n_{\rm NH_3}$, and the thermally averaged rate constant $\beta( \ket{ \mathrm{i} } \rightarrow \ket{ \mathrm{f} } ) = \int ( \hbar K / \mu )\,\sigma_{ \ket{ \mathrm{i} } \rightarrow \ket{ \mathrm{f} } }\,c_{\rm MB}(\boldsymbol{K})\,\mathrm{d}^3\boldsymbol{K}$, where $c_{\rm MB}(\boldsymbol{K})$ is a Maxwell-Boltzmann distribution of collision momenta.
-At collision energies much larger than the transition-state detuning $\Delta_{\mathrm{i},\mathrm{f}}$, the scattering cross section, treated within the Born approximation, is
+At collision energies much larger than the transition-state detuning $\Delta_{\mathrm{i},\mathrm{f}}$, the scattering cross section, treated within the Born approximation \cite{Matsuzawa1979statechanging}, is

 with the transition $T$-matrix